nyasu3w/mrubyc-m5/projects/wifi/Classes.md

 # Class Reference
-To use WiFi and HTTPClient.
+A class to use WiFi and HTTPClient.

 Note that **mruby/c does not distingush between class methods and instance methods.**